Introduction

 Finding the Software Version

-The package files for the Cisco IOS XE software can be found on the system board flash device flash (flash:) or external SDFlash (sdflash:).
+The package files for Cisco IOS XE software can be found on the system board's internal flash memory device (flash:) or an external SD flash card (sdflash:), depending on the device configuration.

 You can use the show version privileged EXEC command to see the software version that is running on your switch.